wjdwls0630/khu_sensor/README.md

   	But we don't use 1, 2, 3 condition because r_ads_command will never come to CM_START or CM_STOP or CM_RESET.
 		As mentioned above, two methods are defined in ADS1292's start/stop/reset : use opcode <or> use physical sensor pin(start pin, reset pin) through tuning.
 		Our chip is remodeled to have start pin and reset pin and these pins can be controlled directly by DE2-115, so we don't need to use opcode for start, stop, reset.
-		So we use this state only for CM_RDATAC or CM_SDATAC, each transferred by ST_RDATAC_INIT or ST_SDATAC_INIT
+		So we use this state only for CM_RDATAC or CM_SDATAC, each transferred by ST_RDATAC_INIT or ST_SDATAC_INIT.

 	- ST_SYSCMD_SEND_CMD

 * WREG(Write Register) mode
   - ST_WREG_INIT
 		This state is start of writing register. 'r_spi_data_in' corresponds to DIN(Data Input) of datasheet.
 According to Table 13 of datasheet, DIN has to be 010rrrrr, rrrrr meaing register address being writed.
 		010 is defiend as 'OP_WRITE_REG' as PARAMETER at upper part of code, and rrrrr corresponds to r_ads_reg_addr, which is assigned by i_ADS1292_REG_ADDR received from sensor_core's ST_ADS_WREG_INIT state.
 		'r_spi_data_in is sent to spi_master module, with 'r_spi_data_in_valid' used to generating sclk and MOSI.
 		After sending to spi_master module, state moves to ST_WREG_SEND_REG_ADDR.